 Don't count on that, because no moisture barrier pad is waterproof.

-Have you ever seen the sharp teeth on a carpet knee kicker?
-It's a tool used all around the room to help stretch in the carpet.
-What do you think those 16 razor sharp spears will do to that thin layer of plastic on the top of your Moisture Barrier Pad?
+What do you think those 16 razor sharp spears will do to that thin layer of plastic on the top of your costly Moisture Barrier Pad?

-So, I think that any liquid spills near the pad seams or around the perimeter of any room can easily find a way underneath a Moisture Barrier Pad and become trapped underneath.
-Is that mildew I smell?
+So, I know that any liquid spills near the pad seams or around the perimeter of any room can easily get underneath the Moisture Barrier Pad and then become trapped underneath.
+Is that mold or mildew I smell?

-When you have your carpets cleaned, their steam cleaning equipment can't reach old spills that may have soaked through the carpet backing and landed on or dried on top of the plastic Moisture Barrier.
+When you have your carpets steam cleaned, their steam cleaning equipment can't reach old spills that may have soaked through the carpet backing and dried on top of the plastic Moisture Barrier.

 The job of a carpet cleaning professional is limited to cleaning the carpet surface fibers.
-They are trained to never to clean any deeper or beyond the carpet backing.
+They are trained to never to clean any deeper or go beyond the carpet backing.
 To make it clear, they are not supposed to clean as deep as your padding.
 It can damage your carpet.

 Carpet cleaning professionals are trained to not soak your carpet.